This Dill Pickle Potato Egg Salad is the perfect side dish for warmer weather! Way better than traditional potato salad for summer cookouts!

 In a medium sized bowl, combine mayonnaise, yogurt, sour cream, pickle juice, fresh dill, and mustard.
 Mix these dressing ingredients until they are well incorporated.

-Add the dressing mixture into the large mixing bowl and gently stir it into the other ingredients.
+Add the potato salad dressing mixture into the large mixing bowl and gently stir it into the other ingredients.
 You want to be careful with this so that you don’t break up the potatoes and the eggs any further.

 Add kosher salt and black pepper to your own taste.